 The ADA covers employers with 15 or more employees, including state and local governments.
 It also applies to employment agencies and to labor organizations.
 The ADA's nondiscrimination standards also apply to federal sector employees under section 501 of the Rehabilitation Act, as amended, and its implementing rules.
 Read more>

-If you have any general questions about the process, please contact your local Vocational Rehabilitation Office.
+If you have any general questions about the process, please contact your local Business Engagement Team member.